“Stunning conversion of a 17th-century townhouse into a boutique hotel, enhancing its original features with contemporary style”

 Family friendly accommodation:

-The Deluxe Suite, Junior Suite, Twin Deluxe (Shower) and the Piano Nobile Suite can all fit an extra bed or baby cot; the latter 2 interconnect so could sleep a group of up to 6.
+The Deluxe Suite, Junior Suite, Twin Deluxe (Shower) and the Piano Nobile Suite can all fit an extra bed; the latter 2 interconnect so could sleep a group of up to 6.